Djelibeybi/ha-lifx-beta/README.md

 ## Current version: `2023.2.0b1`

-This is a "return to basics" release: I reverted back to the core integration then thought about the things thaT were added to create the "new" LIFX integration, i.e. the per-device connection, the locks and the sensor coordinator.
+This is a "return to basics" release: I reverted back to the core integration then thought about the things that were added to create the "new" LIFX integration, i.e. the per-device connection, the locks and the sensor coordinator.
 I then removed two of those things: the locks and the second coordinator.

 _Please use the release discussion topic to provide feedback on how your fleet reponds._